 The 2022 exploration program focussed on the new GWN Zone, which appears to represent one of the largest gold-bearing systems discovered to date on the property.
-This program comprised 98 holes totalling 4,965.5 metres.
-Of these, 94 holes totalling 4,372.5 metres of drilling were completed over the GWN Zone including 3 core holes totalling 605.5 metres, 14 RC holes totalling 1,854 metres and 78 AC holes totalling 2,066 metres.
-The remaining four holes comprised one RC/DD hole to test the Linnguekoto West Zone, two RC holes to test the Mogoyafara South Zone and a metallurgical core hole to test the Barani East Zone.
+This program comprised 98 holes totaling 4,965.5 metres.
+Of these, 94 holes totaling 4,372.5 metres of drilling were completed over the GWN Zone, including 3 core holes totaling 605.5 metres, 14 RC holes totaling 1,854 metres and 78 AC holes totaling 2,066 metres.
+The remaining four holes comprised one RC/DD hole to test the Linnguekoto West Zone (or "LW"), two RC holes to test the Mogoyafara South Zone and a metallurgical core hole to test the Barani East Zone.
 Significant results were obtained at each of the drilled areas.